Income Statements: How To Read & Use Them

 GAAP Income Statements

-GAAP, or generally accepted accounting principles, income statements are how U.S. public companies report their earnings.
-It’s a standardized set of rules, which allows for investors to analyze and compare company’s earnings against one another objectively.
+U.S. public companies report their earnings on income sheets based on GAAP, or generally accepted accounting principles.
+GAAP is a standardized set of rules, which allows investors to analyze and compare companies’ statements against one another objectively.

 The Takeaway

-An income statement is a key source of information about factors responsible for a company’s profitability.
-It shows a company’s expenses, income, gains, and losses, which are then put into a mathematical equation to arrive at the net profit or loss for that time period (which might be one month or one quarter).
+An income statement is a key source of information about many factors that affect a company’s profitability.
+It shows a company’s expenses, income, gains, and losses; that information goes into a mathematical equation to arrive at the net profit or loss for the given time period.

 If you’re seeking financing for your business, SoFi is here to support you.
 On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.